qlik-oss/core-qix-session-placement-service/README.md

 ## Circle CI

-Circle CI is configured to build a new Docker image from all pushed commits on all branches of Mira.
+Circle CI is configured to build a new Docker image from all pushed commits on all branches of qliktive-qix-session-service.
 As part of this, the built Docker image is pushed to Docker Hub.
 If pushing to a feature branch (different from `master`), the Docker image is tagged with `<version>-<build-number>`, where `<version>` is fetched from [`package.json`](./package.json), and `<build-number>` is the automatically increased Circle CI build number given to each build.
 If pushing to `master` the image is also tagged with `latest`.

 Linting of the code and some basic smoke testing is part of the job pipeline and must succeed for the docker image to be published.